▪️ Server settings

 searchd additionally keeps a separate lightweight process that monitors the main server process, and automatically restarts the latter in case of abnormal termination.
 Watchdog is enabled by default.

 Lemmatizer dictionaries base path.
 Optional, default is /usr/share/manticore.

 Our lemmatizer implementation (see Morphology for a discussion of what lemmatizers are) is dictionary driven. lemmatizer_base directive configures the base dictionary path.
 File names are hardcoded and specific to a given lemmatizer; the Russian lemmatizer uses ru.pak dictionary file.
 The dictionaries can be obtained from the Manticore website (https://manticoresearch.com/install/#other-downloads).

 lemmatizer_base = /usr/share/manticore/

-When merging real-time index disk chunks, do it from smaller to bigger ones.
+When merging real-time table disk chunks, do it from smaller to bigger ones.
 It makes merging faster with lower read/write amplification.
 Enabled by default.
 If disabled, chunks are merged from first to last created.

 Whether and how to auto-convert key names within JSON attributes.
 Known value is 'lowercase'.
 Optional, default value is unspecified (do not convert anything).